Comcast suspends Internet data limits, fees for Northeast customers

 “As Pennsylvanians continue to navigate this pandemic, we know millions are relying on the internet for school and work more than ever,” Shapiro said in a statement.
 “This is not the time to change the rules when it comes to Internet data usage and increase costs.”

-The changes do not effect Comcast customers in other regions, the company said.
-“We are committed to evaluating and adapting our approach to best serve the needs of our customers, particularly in these challenging times,” added Joel Shadle in a statement.
+The changes do not effect Comcast customers in other regions.
+The company previously announced a suspension in Massachusetts after state lawmakers introduced legislation that sought to take aim at the new fees.

+“We are committed to evaluating and adapting our approach to best serve the needs of our customers, particularly in these challenging times,” Comcast spokesman Joel Shadle in a statement.

 The heightened scrutiny facing Comcast reflects regulators’ recent efforts to combat the country’s long-standing digital divide between those who can access and afford reliable connectivity and those who cannot.
 These digital inequities predate the pandemic but have become more consequential at a time when Americans have little choice but to stay home.